Staff COVID Guidelines

 We will do everything in our power to control what we can, but even with procedures and protocols in place and being tightly followed, we cannot control every risk.
 The very nature of personal interactions that take place at camp contain risks for spreading and contracting diseases and infections such as COVID-19.
 We will use our best efforts to keep our staff and campers safe from all illnesses, including the COVID-19 virus, while at camp.
 However, we want to make clear that we cannot promise or guarantee that this or any other pathogen will not enter our camp.
 We want you to be fully aware of this risk this summer and that you are willing to assume and accept this risk while working or volunteering at Roughing It this summer.

-Thank you for working with us to make camp the safest possible experience for our campers and community this summer.
+Thank you for working with us to make camp the safest possible experience for staff, campers and our camp community this summer.
 If you have questions or concerns, please contact us!
 We are happy to discuss our safety protocols and answer your questions.